rosenkrans/band-app/readme.md

 ## Future Release Features:
 * Change to a single band with different models
-* Add video clips of the band performances
+* Make this mobile friendly